kudrom/lupulo/README.rst

 user interface to command it and also to track its progress in a more realistic deployment.

-m3dpi_ui is a framework that allows you to build several web-based user interfaces that will allow you to understand much better the device you are building with some visualization of the sensory information and also to build rich user interfaces to command it with all the relevant information at sight.
+lupulo is a framework that allows you to build several web-based user interfaces that will allow you to understand much better the device you are building with some visualization of the sensory information and also to build rich user interfaces to command it with all the relevant information at sight.

 You just need to understand how the data is going to be sent from your device and how you want to visualize it at a web page.
-For the rest, m3dpi_ui will take care.
+For the rest, lupulo will take care.

 Description
 -----------

-m3dpi_ui is a framework built in python and javascript to build visualizations of data sent by devices that measure its surroundings, typically robots or IoT devices.
+lupulo is a framework built in python and javascript to build visualizations of data sent by devices that measure its surroundings, typically robots or IoT devices.
 It can be used to monitor the state of the device and command it in real time or to record a session and analyze the data afterwards.